Oak Park, Illinois: Demographics

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

-In the 1960s, Oak Parkers began a concerted effort to avoid the destructive racial housing practices occurring in nearby communities.
+In the 1960s, Oak Park residents began a concerted effort to avoid the destructive racial housing practices occurring in nearby communities.
 Racial steering and block-by-block panic peddling caused rapid racial change on Chicago's west side, including the Austin Community Area adjacent to Oak Park.
 Whites left west-side neighborhoods based on concerns of property value losses and crime increases, and some businesses left, as well.
 The Village of Oak Park passed a fair housing ordinance in 1968 (in the same year as the federal Fair Housing Act) to ensure equal access to housing in the community.
 In 1972, the Oak Park Housing Center was founded by Roberta "Bobbie" Raymond to promote integration in the community, by ensuring equal access and discouraging white flight.
 Part of this effort included banning "for sale" signs on houses.
 Although this law became unconstitutional with the decision in Linmark Associates, Inc. v.
 Township of Willingboro, use of the signs is still strongly discouraged by local realtors.

 An evaluation of the policy in Oak Park to promote integration, written in the early years of the 21st century, noted the gradual increase in the share of village population that is Black, at 22% in 2000, and further observed:As late as 2000, there were no resegregated census tracts, with tracts ranging from 7% black to 36% black ... this was not because the pattern of rapid westward resegregation had run its course, because events in neighboring suburbs showed that segregation trends were still operating.
 Instead, the pattern in a sense leaped over Oak Park to other suburbs farther west, including Bellwood and Maywood, which resegregated in a relatively short time.